KriszzTzy/baileys/README.md

 </div>

 ## 📌 Overview
-> ❄️ `yuzukii-baileys` is a refined version of the Baileys library with cleaner API usage, exclusive features like album messaging, newsletter controls, and full-size profile uploads — tailored for modern WhatsApp automation needs.
+> ❄️ `Yuzukii-baileys` is a refined version of the Baileys library with cleaner API usage, exclusive features like album messaging, newsletter controls, and full-size profile uploads — tailored for modern WhatsApp automation needs.

 > **Christmas Update** 🎁
 > All update information is now redirected to the WhatsApp channel check at the bottom of the "homepage"